1872 Newspaper Headline

 This is not the only treasure lost in the Author Kill.
 You can search the “Guggenheim Treasure,” lost there in Sept.
 1903.
 Silver and lead bars slid off a barge on the way to a smelting plant in Perth Amboy.
 Much was salvaged, but some still remains estimated to be worth twenty million dollars.
 The bars have been searched for in recent years, though I haven’t heard of any being found as yet.

 I learned to scuba dive in New Jersey, and heard a number of treasure stories such as the wreck of the Sindia in 1901, which lies only 150 yards off Ocean City.
 Its wreckage was visible up till the 1970’s.
 But that’s a story for another day.
+UPDATE: Regarding the silver bars lost in 1903, the Baxter Wrecking Co. of NY was the salvage company that recovered many of the silver bars, though an estimated 1,400 or so still remain on the bottom.
+Was reported they were anchored off Seawaren, New Jersey when they recovered the silver pigs/bars.

 The trial of Capt.
 William Kidd.
 Credit: Law Library of Congress.